Channel Shortening by Large Multiantenna Precoding in OFDM: Introduction

-Nonetheless, it was observed in~\cite{Tufvesson13} via simulations and measurements that the delay spread of precoded channels does not vanish as the number of antenna grows, even for line-of-sight users.
-In~\cite{NsengiyumvaMT}, it is observed by simulations of conventional large-antenna precoding that interference increases if shortening the CP while increasing the number of antennas.
-At the same time, it is suggested that the CP could be reduced for large-antenna systems to increase the rate.
-A significant clarification was provided in~\cite{aminjavaheri2017ofdm} by analytically showing that ISI and ICI do not vanish for an OFDM transmission without CP when using conventional precoders with an infinite number of antennas.
-It is shown that potential multi-user interference does not play a role in this SINR saturation resulting from an insufficient CP, and the same conclusion for channel estimation error would follow from the analysis in~\cite{Marzetta}.
-In~\cite{aminjavaheri2017ofdm}, this SINR saturation problem is then circumvented by using instead TR-filtering with OFDM.
+Nonetheless, it was observed in~\cite{NsengiyumvaMT} by simulations of conventional large-antenna precoding that interference increases if shortening the CP while at the same time increasing the number of antennas.
+Still, it was suggested that the CP could slightly be reduced for large-antenna systems for increasing the rate.
+A significant clarification was provided in~\cite{aminjavaheri2017ofdm} by analytically showing that ISI and ICI do not vanish for an OFDM transmission without CP when using conventional precoders with an infinite number of antennas, and thus, contrary to when using a sufficient CP~\cite{MarzettaConf}, the SINR saturates as the number of antennas grows.
+It was also shown that potential multi-user interference does not play a role in this SINR saturation resulting from an insufficient CP, and the same conclusion would follow for channel estimation error as in~\cite{Marzetta}.
+The SINR saturation problem in~\cite{aminjavaheri2017ofdm} was then circumvented by using instead TR-filtering with OFDM.